Chirag-ahir/My-SQL-All-Basic/README.md

 What is DML commands ?<br>
 DML commands are used to make changes in the database, such as: CRUD operations to create, read, update, and delete data.
 Using the INSERT, SELECT, UPDATE and Delete commands.

+What is Constraints in SQL ?<br>
+SQL constraints are used to specify rules for the data in a table.
+Constraints are used to limit the type of data that can go into a table.

 What is the diference between Primary key and Foreign key?
 A primary key generally focuses on the uniqueness of the table.
 It assures the value in the specific column is unique.
 A foreign key is generally used to build a relationship between the two tables.
 Table allows only one primary key.